afroditeapp/afrodite-frontend/api_client/doc/MediaApi.md

 ### HTTP request headers

  - **Content-Type**: image/jpeg
- - **Accept**: Not defined
+ - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **putModerationRequest**
-> putModerationRequest(newModerationRequest)
+> putModerationRequest(moderationRequestContent)

 Create new or override old moderation request.

 Create new or override old moderation request.
-Set images to moderation request slots first.
+Make sure that moderation request has content IDs which points to your own image slots.

 ### Example
 ```dart